 SPA (Single Photon Absorption)

-This is a linear absorption process where a single photon is absorbed by the semiconductor, creating an electron-hole pair.
-When the energy of the incident photon is equal to or greater than the bandgap of the material, the electron in the valence band ‘jumps’ to the conduction band, thereby generating an electron-hole pair.
+This is a linear absorption process in which a single photon is absorbed by the semiconductor, generating electron-hole pairs.
+When the energy of the incident photon is equal to or greater than the material’s bandgap, an electron in the valence band is excited to the conduction band, resulting in the creation of an electron-hole pair.

 Heavy Ion vs. Femtosecond Pulsed Laser (hereafter Pulsed Laser)